Can a patron pick up an item for a friend?

-No, a government issued IDs stay in Mullins Lost and Found until items are transferred over to Facilities Management Central Supply Lost & Found, 521 S. Razorback Road, Fayetteville, AR 72701.
-University of Arkansas IDs are transferred over to the UofA ID Office the following business day of being turned in.
+No, a government-issued IDs stay in Mullins Lost and Found until items are transferred over to Facilities Management Central Supply Lost & Found, 521 S. Razorback Road, Fayetteville, AR 72701.
+The University of Arkansas IDs are transferred over to the UofA ID Office the following business day of being turned in.

 Can patrons look through Lost and Found to find their item(s)?

 No, patrons may not look through the L&F drawer.
 Patrons must describe any item in question before items can be removed from the drawer and shown to the patron.
 This helps to cut down on confusing similar items as their own.

 Where is lost and found located in Mullins?